11 Things to Do in Berlin in November

-1. Celebrate the fall of the wall
+1. Celebrate the fall of the Wall

-A surviving portion of the Berlin Wall| ©Ken Brown
+A surviving section of the Berlin Wall| ©Ken Brown

-A surviving portion of the Berlin Wall| ©Ken Brown
+A surviving section of the Berlin Wall| ©Ken Brown

 Book tickets for the Berlin Wall Museum